-- 1. Develop and execute a strong, comprehensive organic waste communication plan. - Hired a consultant to prepare a communication plan that includes strategies to educate residents and local officials, and support collaboration to manage organic waste in the region. - 2.
-Establish and launch a baseline survey to determine community awareness of and participation in organic waste management. - Worked with a consultant to develop the survey.
+- 1. Develop and execute a strong, comprehensive organic waste communication plan. - Work with consultant to implement a communication plan that includes strategies to educate residents and local officials, and support collaboration to manage organic waste in the region. - Provide educational information and resources via FightFoodWasteLA.com, CleanLA.com, social media platforms, and print materials. - 2.
+Establish and launch a baseline survey to determine community awareness of and participation in organic waste management.